-As soon as your application has been processed by the U.S. Department of Education and sent to STC, the Office of Financial Aid will set up a student account and evaluate the student's application.
+As soon as your application has been processed by the U.S. Department of Education and sent to STC, the Financial Aid Office will set up a student account and evaluate the student's application.
 At this point, one of three things may occur.

-- 1. The STC Office of Financial Aid will mail you an award letter.
-This happens when your financial aid application is complete and there are no unresolved eligibility issues, or; - 2.
-You will be mailed a Missing Information Letter.
-This occurs when there are issues/questions that need to be resolved before your eligibility may be determined.
-Approximately 45 percent of the applications submitted to STC have issues/ questions that must be resolved before eligibility can be determined.
-If through this process it is discovered that data provided on the FAFSA/Renewal FAFSA form was incorrect, a change may have to be submitted to the U.S. Department of Education which may result in a two to three week delay in the processing of awards, or; - 3.
+- The STC Financial Aid Office will mail you an award letter.
+This happens when your financial aid application is complete and there are no unresolved eligibility issues, or;

+- 2. You will be mailed a Missing Information

+Letter.
+This occurs when there are issues/

+questions that need to be resolved before your

+eligibility may be determined.
+Approximately

+45 percent of the applications submitted to

+STC have issues/questions that must be

+resolved before eligibility can be determined.

+If through this process it is discovered that

+data provided on the FAFSA/Renewal FAFSA

+form was incorrect, a change may have to be

+- submitted to the U.S. Department of Education which may result in a two to three week delay in the processing of awards, or; - 3.
 The U.S. Department of Education determines for one of several possible reasons that you are not eligible for federal student grant aid.
 This does not mean that you are not eligible for scholarships, state aid, or work study.
-If you are interested in any of these types of aid, you should inquire with the Office of Financial Aid so we can check to see if you may be eligible for one of these other sources of aid.
+If you are interested in any of these types of aid, you should inquire with the Financial Aid Office so we can check to see if you may be eligible for one of these other sources of aid.